 7. Axanthic Rosy Boa

 Axanthic rosy boa morphs are uncommon; hence they are difficult to get from breeders or pet stores.
 However, you can look at them online, and if you are lucky, you can get one at a high price.

-These morphs are the opposite of albinos since they lack dark coloration.
+These morphs are the opposite of albinos.
 This means that they lack either the yellow or red pigment or both.